 Additionally, all young trees should be painted with white latex paint below the first limb to prevent sunscald.
 This can easily be done with a gloved hand, cloth and paint diluted with water.
 Sunscald is caused when tree cells are warmed on sunny winter days and break dormancy.
 As temperatures cool in the evening cells are damaged leaving trees vulnerable to secondary infections, pests and tissue death girdling the tree.

-Young trees are particularly vulnerable to fire blight as they are small and growing rapidly allowing the disease to more quickly and easily spread to the trunk and rootstock potenially killing the whole tree.
-While some apple cultivars and rootstocks have some resistence to the disease many heirloom varieties and cider apple cultivars have demonstrated susceptibility in Montana plantings.
-Preventative steps should be taken early on to prevent infection from fire blight which is spread by pollinators via blossoms in the spring.
-What level of defense growers use will depend on the age of trees, their susceptibility to fire blight and if the orchard was infected in previous years or neighboring trees could be infected.
+Young trees are particularly vulnerable to fire blight as they are small and growing rapidly, allowing the disease to more quickly and easily spread to the trunk and rootstock, potenially killing the whole tree.
+While some apple cultivars and rootstocks have some resistence to the disease, many heirloom varieties and cider apple cultivars have demonstrated susceptibility in Montana plantings.
+Preventative steps should be taken early on to prevent infection from fire blight, which is spread by pollinators via blossoms in the spring.
+What level of defense growers use will depend on the age of trees, their susceptibility to fire blight, and if the orchard was infected in previous years or if neighboring trees show signs of potential infection.

 For more information on preventing fire blight, refer to the following resources: